the missing user data platform

 gives more market power and revenue to sites that users choose to trust

 In the new environment, user data alone is insufficient—data must be accompanied by the consent required to use it.
-The system needs to evolve away from dependence on large quantities of un-permissioned data towards the ability to use less data accompanied by permission.
+And that can't be just "click to make this dialog go away and consent to adtech as usual".
+Both regulators and browser developers are going to require real consent.
+So the web advertising system needs to evolve away from dependence on large quantities of un-permissioned data towards the ability to use less data accompanied by permission.
 (Post-creepy web ads won't be able to swim in abundant unpermissioned data with the nutria of the Lumascape.
-Consent is scarcer than data.
-Instead, publishers will have to collect and conserve every drop of data, like muad'dib, the desert mouse of Arrakis.)
+Consent is scarcer than raw data, and only data accompanied by consent is safe to use.
+Publishers will have to collect and conserve every drop of data, like muad'dib, the desert mouse of Arrakis.)
 Possible sources include:

 Subscription and micropayment systems